demjhonsilver/demjhonsilver/README.md

 #Projects

  I build this project for javascript and typescript that runs to any libraries and frameworks.
-- [Mirax Player](https://github.com/demjhonsilver/mirax-player) Mirax Player is a video player and embedding videos for React, Vue, Angular, and Svelte.
+- [Mirax Player](https://github.com/demjhonsilver/mirax-player) is a video player and embedding videos for React, Vue, Angular, and Svelte.
 That can embed videos like Youtube/Shorts and Vimeo

 </div>